Roslyn Public Library

 To encourage the public’s use of the library.

-In the early 1900's, the library moved to its current location with all 617 books in its collection.
-This site originally served as the Roslyn Athletic Club, built for workers by Mr. B.F.
+In the early 1900's, the library moved to its current location at 201 S. First Street with all 617 books in its collection.
+This building originally served as the Roslyn Athletic Club, built for workers by Mr. B.F.
 Bush, manager of Northern Pacific's coal operation.
 The building featured a bowling alley and a gymnasium.
-The backboards and rims still hang today, suspended in time.
 The YMCA and later the Soldiers and Sailors Club occupied the building for a short ime, and then the City took over the mortgage in 1918.
 The building has come to be known as the Old City Hall.

 The Library was housed in a small center room measuring 10 x 27 for over 60 years.
-In the 1970's it moved to the larger room in the southeast side of the building where it has remained until now.
-In 2002, the library received new computers through a Bill and Melinda Gates Foundation grant, and the original middle room was reclaimed to make way for a computer lab for patrons and a technical services area for staff.
+In the 1970's it moved to the larger room in the southeast side of the building.
+In 2002, the library received computers through a Bill and Melinda Gates Foundation grant, and the original middle room was reclaimed to make way for a computer lab for patrons and a technical services area for staff.

-Today, the City of Roslyn has embarked on a grand Building Renovation Project to rehabilitate the Old City Hall building, which will make the building ADA accessible, rebuild and anchor the foundation, update wiring, mechanical, plumbing and heating, expand the footprint of the library across the entire front of the first floor of the building, and create a community center out of the gymnasium space.
-Future plans also call for moving the administrative offices into the ground floor to reclaim this unique building into a true center of the Roslyn community.
+The City of Roslyn is in the midst of a bold Building Renovation Project to rehabilitate the Old City Hall building, which will make the building ADA accessible, rebuild and anchor the foundation, update wiring, mechanical, plumbing and heating, expand the footprint of the library across the entire front of the first floor of the building, and create a community center out of the gymnasium space.
+The city's administrative offices will be housed on the ground floor, along with a smaller meeting room to be used for community groups and for the City Council Chambers.

 top of page

-The library's collection consists of approximately 10,000 physical materials, including books, videos, music CDs, books on CD, newspapers and magazines, and approximately 5,000 e-books and e-audiobooks.
+At the end of 2015, the library's collection consisted of approximately 11,000 physical materials, including books, videos, music CDs, books on CD, newspapers and magazines, and approximately 33,000 e-books and e-audiobooks.

 The children's section has a wide variety of classics, multi-cultural books and new award winning picture books.
-There are special collections for early literacy (birth to five year olds), beginning readers, chapter books and series for young readers, graphic novels for kids and for teens, and a special section of books for teens and young adults.
-There are also books on CD, videos, and music CDs for children and young adults.
+There are special collections for early literacy (birth to five year olds), beginning readers, chapter books and series for young readers, graphic novels for kids and for teens, and books for teens and young adults.
+There are also audiobooks, movies, and music CDs for children and young adults.

-For adults, there is an extensive and eclectic non-fiction section, which includes a Pacific Northwest collection and a Local History collection.
+For adults, there is a non-fiction section full of current, popular works, do-it-yourself reference books, biographies, a Pacific Northwest collection and a Local History collection.
 Current bestsellers, literary books, mysteries, science fiction, westerns, romance, and large type books make up the adult fiction section.

 top of page

-There are five computer stations with high speed DSL Internet access available for the public for free.
-Wireless Internet access are available inside the library.
-Internet access is limited to 30 minutes when others are waiting.
+There are four computer stations and one preschooler iPad available for the public.
+Use of these computers is limited to 30 minutes when others are waiting.
+Wireless Internet access, desks and seating is available for patrons to use their own computers.
 For a copy of the Internet policy, please see the Internet Policy below.

 There are several information databases available to library patrons for free.
 Users must be inside the library to access these databases at this time.
 To find out more, visit the Reference Desk.
 At the Reference Desk, patrons can also access quick web links that answer a variety of commonly asked reference questions.